-The Board advises the City Council, Mayor, Director of the Department of Parks and Recreation, as well as other City departments, concerning the formulation and implementation of policy.
-They provide recommendations on plans and programs calculated to carry out the duties of the Department of Parks and Recreation in maintaining City parks and providing programs of recreation for the general welfare of the people of the City.
-A major objective of the Board shall be to develop public interest in the activities of the Park and Recreation Department and to solicit, to the fullest extent, participation of community groups, the general public, and public and private agencies.
+The Parks and Recreation Advisory Board (PRAB) provides recommendations on plans and programs designed to enable the Department of Parks and Recreation to maintain and improve city parks and provide recreation programs for the general welfare of the people of the city.
+The PRAB advises the City Council, Mayor, Department of Parks and Recreation Director, and other city departments.
+A major PRAB objective is to develop public interest in the Parks and Recreation Department's activities and to solicit, to the fullest extent possible, participation of community groups, the general public, and public and private agencies.

-The Board recommends plans for facility development and makes decisions regarding planning priorities on an annual and five-year basis.
-It reviews development plans of individual parks and develops a task force to come up with individual park plans.
-The Board makes decisions regarding programming priorities and fee structures of Bellingham parks.
-The Board also attends hearings and makes decisions on controversial issues.
+The PRAB recommends facility development plans and advises on annual and 6-year plans.
+It reviews and helps modify or create individual park development plans.
+The board makes recommendations about Bellingham parks programming priorities and fees.
+The board also attends hearings and advises on controversial issues.

-Meetings are typically held on the second Wednesday of each month at 7:00 a.m., at the Beach Pavilion at Bloedel Donovan Park, unless stated otherwise on the meeting agenda.
+PRAB meetings are typically held on the second Wednesday of each month at 7:00 a.m. in the Beach Pavilion at Bloedel Donovan Park, unless stated otherwise on the meeting agenda.
 Meetings last approximately two hours.
-Time spent outside of meetings varies with the degree of participation in the Board.
+Time spent outside of meetings varies with the degree of participation by each board member.
 See Meetings and Events for currently scheduled meetings.

-The Board consists of eleven members appointed by the Mayor.
-One member shall be recommended to the Mayor by the Superintendent of the Bellingham School District and ten members selected at large from the citizenry of the Bellingham area.
-To be eligible to serve on the Board, an individual must be:
+The board consists of eleven members appointed by the Mayor.
+Ten members are selected at large from the citizenry of Bellingham and the Bellingham School District Superintendent recommends one board member to the Mayor.
+To be eligible to serve on the board an individual:

 PRAB membership is three years with a maximum of two consecutive terms.
 Additionally, one student representative from a city school may be appointed at the mayor's discretion to serve a one year term.
 No compensation is paid to board members.